-All volunteers that help chaperone or supervise students will need to complete the

-Criminal History Verification form.
+All volunteers that help chaperone or supervise students will need to complete the Criminal History Verification form and Volunteer Paperwork.
 These are available in our office, online, or at the District Office.
+Please contact Mrs. Manzone at the District Office to set up an appointment.
+Please note that COVID-19 and regulations may prevent adults from volunteering or being a chaperone.